yehia67/documentation/trinity/0.1/how-to-guides/send-a-transaction.md

     ![Sending IOTA tokens](../images/send.jpg)

     :::info:
-    If you minimize Trinity while sending a transaction, the sending process pauses until you reopen it.
+    If you minimize Trinity Mobile while sending a transaction, the sending process pauses until you reopen it.
     :::

 When you either receive or send a transaction, it appears on the home page.
 Click a transaction from the list to view information about it.